thosakwe/dart_liquid/README.md

-# dart_liquid
+# liquid
-An implementation of the Liquid templating language in Dart.
+An implementation of the Liquid templating engine in Dart.